spcmnspff99/CycloTrain/README.md

 Requirements
 ------------
-Pyhton2 for now.
-This code was written and tested on Python2.7
+This code was written and tested on Python2.7.
+There are plans to migrate to python3 but currently the code is only compatible with python2.

 Required modules:
-pyserial, requests, dattetime, pytz
+pyserial, requests, dattetime, pytz, appdirs

+Windows:
+You will need to install a [vitural com port driver.](http://www.st.com/en/development-tools/stsw-stm32102.html)

+Linux:
+you will need to enable the pl2303 kernel module:

+		>sudo modprobe pl2303

 Name of the project
 -------------------